best08618/CS274C-Video-Captioning/README.md

 # CS274C-Video-Captioning

+We implement Baseline model and attention model with Keras.
+Below is the steps for preprocessing data and training/ testing.

+Data should be right directory (under training_data)

 ## 01. Feature Extractor
 We need to preprocess each video and extract features from the video using pre-trained model.